vga101/gaiasky/docs/Capturing-videos.rst

 software such as `ffmpeg <https://ffmpeg.org/>`__, which works on Windows, Linux and OS X.

+.. note:: Use ``F6`` to activate the frame output mode and start saving each frame as an image.
+Use ``F6`` again to deactivate it.

+When the frame output system is active, each frame is saved as a ``JPEG`` image to disk.
+Refer to the :ref:`frame-output-config` section to learn how to configure the frame output system.

-Once you have recorded the images using the :ref:`frame-output-config`, you can convert them into a video using the following command:
+Once you have the image frames you can convert them into a video using the following command:

 .. code:: bash